2026

 • Clear visual hierarchy, even on small screens.

-CHow design decisions translated into a scalable and maintainable solution
+How design decisions translated into a scalable and maintainable system

 Key issues identified and the design decisions implemented to resolve them